hawaiiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do Class Action Lawsuits Work in Hawaii?

 The state’s attorney general is mostly responsible for most class action lawsuits, especially if the claim is unfair, deceptive acts and practices.
-But in a case where private persons file a class action, the procedure as stated in HRS. §480–13.3 is that the filed copy of the petition, including all documents relating to the lawsuit, must be served on the state’s attorney general within seven days of filing the petition.
+However, in a case where private persons file a class action, the procedure is as stated in HRS. §480–13.3 is that the filed copy of the petition, including any documents relating to the lawsuit, should be served on the state’s attorney general within seven days of filing the petition.
 The petition remains under seal for at least 60 days to allow the attorney general to probe further by requesting more documents.
-After 60 days, the attorney general decides whether the state is to proceed with the class action or not.
-When the state moves with the class action, then the claim filed by the class representative will be dismissed.
+After 60 days, the attorney general decides whether the state will proceed with the class action.
+When the state moves with the class action, then the claim filed by the class representative may be dismissed.
 However, if the attorney general allows the class representative to proceed with the lawsuit, the defendant is served and given 20 days to respond to the petition.
-A class action is usually complicated; most times, it takes longer than a single party suit.
+A class action is usually complicated; most times, it takes longer than a single-party suit.

 Is a Class Action Better Than a Single Party Suit?

-The small claims court division of the district court in Hawaii has jurisdiction over the following matters;
+The small claims court division of the district court in Hawaii has general jurisdiction over the following matters:

 • Criminal offenses that involve sentencing of not more than one year